djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 ## Important Considerations

-When functioning with geostatistical methods, it is necessary to be aware of certain assumptions and limitations.
-The assumption of stationarity implies that statistical properties such as the mean and variance remain constant over space or vary in a predictable manner.
-Researchers must also consider whether the spatial correlation is isotropic—uniform in all directions—or anisotropic, which might require directional variogram analysis.
+- Geostatistical methods assume that the mean, variance, and spatial covariance of the data remain constant over the study area, which often requires detrending or transformation of the dataset.
+- Analysis of spatial correlation begins with determining whether the variogram is isotropic or anisotropic, and if directional dependence is found, a variogram model must account for varying correlation lengths.

-The quality and design of the sampling campaign are also important.
-Outliers or errors in the data can distort variogram estimation and affect kriging results, while the spatial arrangement and density of sampling locations influence the reliability of predictions.
-Additionally, geostatistical methods, particularly kriging, can be computationally demanding when applied to large datasets.
+- The design of the sampling campaign, including the number, location, and spatial distribution of samples, directly influences the accuracy of variogram estimation and kriging predictions.
+- Data quality control is essential because outliers and measurement errors can distort the empirical variogram and subsequent spatial predictions, making it necessary to maintain a representative dataset.
+- Kriging and similar geostatistical techniques require solving large systems of equations, and the computational effort increases with dataset size, so approximation methods may be employed to keep the workload manageable.
+- The selection of a variogram model, such as spherical, exponential, or Gaussian, is guided by fitting the empirical variogram to capture the observed spatial structure.
+- Variogram parameters like nugget, sill, and range are estimated from the data to quantify measurement error, spatial variability, and the distance over which observations are correlated.
+- When spatial data exhibit non-stationary behavior, localized modeling or trend surface analysis can be used to partition the study area and ensure that statistical properties remain consistent within each subregion.
+- Sensitivity analysis is applied to evaluate how variations in model parameters and sampling configurations affect predictions, aiding in the understanding of dependencies in the geostatistical model.

 ## Software for Geostatistical Analysis